wkrueger/nextpress/README.md

 yarn add @proerd/nextpress
 ```

-> ps: we rely upon yarn, npm client is not much tested and may not work due to node_modules
+> ps: we rely upon yarn, npm client is not much tested and may not work due to node_modules folder structure differences.
-> folder structur differences.

 Add to your package.json: